gallicchio/learnSDR/docs/index.md

 # Learn SDR : Tutorials with Videos

-We use GNURadio softare along with [https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles/](RTL-SDR) and [https://wiki.analog.com/university/tools/pluto](ADALM-PLUTO) hardware to explore the basics of digital communication.
+We use the [https://www.gnuradio.org/](GNURadio) softare along with [https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles/](RTL-SDR) and [https://wiki.analog.com/university/tools/pluto](ADALM-PLUTO) hardware to explore the world of digital communication.
+We build up to a simple QPSK modem and rudimentary GPS reception.

 - [Installation --- Instructions for installing GNURadio](installation.md)
 - [Lesson 1 --- FM broadcast receiver with RTL-SDR](lesson01.md)